emmahewson/mp1_batala_bangor/README.md

 ### Code

 * [Bootstrap 5](https://getbootstrap.com/): Boostrap library used throughout the project for layout and responsiveness using the Bootstrap Grid System.

+* [Favicon.io](https://favicon.io/favicon-converter/): Used to create the site Favicon and provided the code in the head of all pages.

 ### Content